Quick Answer

 - Why eligibility is restricted: the deemed asset sale would normally trigger double taxation at the target corporate level for a freestanding C corp; the S corp and consolidated-group structures avoid that corporate-level layer

-- Filing window: the election must be filed by the 15th day of the 9th month after the acquisition month, with an automatic 12-month extension available
+- Filing window: the election must be filed by the 15th day of the 9th month after the acquisition month

 - Irrevocable: once made, the election cannot be undone